Brett-Tanner/Journal/_journal_md/2023/May_23.md

 #### What I did

-- Children
+- Localization

-  - [] Go over the update function with Leroy
+  - [x] Added a different message/subject to the booking update email depending on whether an SM or user caused the update
+  - [x] Translated the site title

 - Performance